Quick Facts

 The Kipushi Mine is the world's highest-grade zinc operation and one of the most storied mines in African mining history.
 Located adjacent to the town of Kipushi, approximately 30 kilometres southwest of Lubumbashi and less than one kilometre from the Zambian border, this century-old mine was officially reopened by President Felix Tshisekedi on November 17, 2024, after 31 years on care and maintenance.

-Construction of the state-of-the-art 800,000 tonne-per-annum concentrator was completed in May 2024, with first concentrate produced on June 14, 2024 — substantially ahead of schedule.
-The plant targets industry-leading recoveries of 96% and an average concentrate grade of 55% contained zinc.
+Construction of the 800,000 tonne-per-annum concentrator was completed in May 2024, with first concentrate produced on June 14, 2024.
+The plant targets recoveries of 96% and an average concentrate grade of 55% contained zinc.
 A debottlenecking program completed in Q3 2025 expanded throughput capacity by 20% to 960,000 tonnes per annum.

 Kipushi produced a record 203,168 tonnes of zinc in concentrate in 2025, achieving guidance, including a monthly record of 22,629 tonnes in December.
-The 2026 production guidance is set at 240,000 to 290,000 tonnes of zinc, positioning Kipushi as the fourth-largest zinc mine globally.
+The 2026 production guidance is set at 240,000 to 290,000 tonnes of zinc, positioning Kipushi as a globally significant zinc operation.

 Community Impact